notes for authors

 Articles should be submitted at https://journals.iucr.org/s/services/submit.html.
 Full instructions for submitting an article and details of the files required are given at https://journals.iucr.org/s/services/submitinstructions.html.
 Authors are encouraged to use the templates available from https://journals.iucr.org/s/services/helpsubmit.html.

 A single author (the submitting author) should handle the submission of the article and be the contact for any editorial questions during the review and publication processes.
-The submitting author must provide an e-mail address.
+The submitting author should provide an e-mail address.
 The published article may have one or more authors (correspondence authors) who are responsible for communications after publication and are marked with an asterisk in the published article.
 All authors are strongly encouraged to provide an ORCiD iD during submission.

-Authors will also be asked to agree to an open-access licence (see §3.7), and will also be asked to confirm that they can pay the open-access fee, or that they have a payment waiver (see §6.5
+Authors will also be asked to agree to an open-access licence (see Section 3.8), and will also be asked to confirm that they can pay the open-access fee, or that they have a payment waiver (see Section 7.5).
+An author who will be responsible for handling payment will also need to be designated during submission.

 During submission authors will be encouraged to provide a tweet about their article for use on publication; twitter handles for departments, institutions etc. will also be requested.